 Cindy Buxton – Watershed and Fisheries Program Associate

-Cindy came to the Watershed Center in 2015 from Idaho, brining over 15 years of natural resource experience gained working for the U.S. Forest Service, a private civil engineering firm, and independent research.
+Cindy came to The Watershed Center in 2015 from Idaho, bringing over 15 years of natural resource experience gained working for the U.S. Forest Service, a private civil engineering firm, and independent research.
 She earned a Master of Science- Environmental Science degree from the University of Idaho.
-Her knowledge in fisheries, hydrology, research, and policy support the Watershed and Fisheries Program in the development and implementation of sound, science based projects, including monitoring, restoration, assessments and program development.
-Cindy also participates in the Youth Program, sharing her knowledge and passion for the environment with the children of Trinity County.
+Her knowledge in fisheries, hydrology, research, and policy support the Watershed and Fisheries Program in the development and implementation of sound, science-based projects, including monitoring, restoration, assessments and program development.
+Cindy also supports in the Youth Program, sharing her knowledge and passion for the environment with the children of Trinity County.
 She looks forward to enhancing stewardship of the amazing South Fork Trinity River.

 Call Cindy at (530) 628-4206 or email her at cbuxton[at]thewatershedcenter.com

 David Jaramillo – Fire, Fuels, and Forestry Program Manager